Monolith (comics): Issues #11-12: The end

 Alice gets a call from a woman NYCAT helped into a woman's shelter saying that the shelter isn't a shelter.
 This call leads Alice to a modern slave ring headed by a group of corrupt police officers.
 The leader of this group turns out to be Orlando Ruiz (a man Alice has just started to date) who captures Alice.
 Ruiz injects Alice with heroin to keep her compliant and puts her on the slave block.

 Knowing that Alice is in trouble Tilt and the Monolith track her to the warehouse where she and the other women are being held.
 They rescue Alice and bring her back to the house to recover.

 The final pages of issue twelve show Alice, Tilt and the Monolith celebrating Christmas.
 They engage in a snowball fight and then go back inside the house.
 The series ends with The Monolith remembering who he was in life and saying "My name was Peter".

 Other appearances

 While The Monolith was still being published, Gray and Palmiotti were also writing Hawkman.
 In issue #33 of that series, the Monolith and Alice guest starred in a story featuring the Monolith joining with Hawkman and Hawkgirl to defeat Solomon Grundy.

 In 2006 in Crisis Aftermath: The Battle for Blüdhaven, one of the One Year Later titles, the Monolith is shown protecting the innocent in refugee camps that spring up around Blüdhaven after that city's destruction in Infinite Crisis.

 In 2019, Monolith, Alice and Tilt were used in PaperFilm's graphic novel Painkiller Jane: Trust The Universe, where they team up to rescue a friend's little sister from a human trafficking ring.

 Film adaptation

-Lionsgate announced in August 2016 that an adaptation is in development with visual effects director Dave Wilson as director.
+A film adaptation of Monolith by Lionsgate was in development since August 2016, with visual effects director Dave Wilson attached as director.